DhirajMeenavilli/Projects/Journal/Quotes.md

 "If you give me 6hours to chop down a tree, I'll spend the first 4 sharpening my axe" - Abraham Lincoln, 18XX

 "Only way is 'Stay on stage'." - Tip Harris, 2024

+"Don't go somewhere with no competition, there's a reason there's no competition.
+Go somewhere with weak compeition" - ?, 2023

+"There is no such thing as competition, there is only cooperation" - KRS-ONE, 201X

+"Law against natural order is chaos." - KRS-ONE, 201X